Chuy Region Kyrgyzstan

 Chuy Region is located on the North of Kyrgyzstan.
 It borders with Kazakhstan in the north and west, in the south-west with Talas and Jalal Abad regions, in the south-east with Issyk-Kul region.

 Bishkek city (the capital of Kyrgyzstan) is located in Chuy region.
 Other big cities also located here are: Kant, Tokmok, Kara-Balta.
-More than one million people live here with a total population of five millions.
+More than one million people live here with a total population of five million.

 Interesting places to visit: Burana tower (historical complex), mountain gorges: Ala-Archa, Kegety, Alamedin, Chun-Kurchak, Chon-Kemin, Shamsi, Issyk-Ata, Belogorke, Bishkek city, National park of Chon-Kemin, Komorchek canyons, Suusamyr valley.